grisoniFr/whales_descriptors/README.md

 ## What is new in version 2
 in progress

+You can access the previous version (WHALES v.1.1) at the following [here](https://github.com/grisoniFr/whales_descriptors/tree/v.1.1)

 ## Getting Started <a name="getting started"></a>

 These instructions will get you a copy of the project up and running on your local machine.